yanmendes/polyflow/README.md

   docker network create polyflow
 ```

-If you have containerized databases that you wish to connect to `Polyflow`, make sure to add them to the network.
+If you have containerized databases that you wish to connect to `polyflow`, make sure to add them to the network.

 To run the application just run the script below.
-It launches two docker containers: one containing the dockerized application and the other a database that serves as a catalog to `Polyflow`.
+It launches two docker containers: one containing the dockerized application and the other a database that serves as a catalog to `polyflow`.

 ```sh
   docker-compose up polyflow
 ```

 To make sure your installation worked, open http://localhost:3050.
 There should be a blue screen with a big play button in the middle.
-This is a [GraphQL playground](https://www.prisma.io/blog/introducing-graphql-playground-f1e0a018f05d) and where you'll be interacting with Polyflow.
+This is a [GraphQL playground](https://www.prisma.io/blog/introducing-graphql-playground-f1e0a018f05d) and where you'll be interacting with polyflow.
 GraphQL is a query language for APIs.
-To check out the endpoints of `Polyflow`, click the `Schema` button on the right side of the screen.
+To check out the endpoints of `polyflow`, click the `Schema` button on the right side of the screen.
 The GraphQL playground provides auto-complete to queries and mutations by tapping `ctrl + space`.

 ## Getting started

-This section provides an overview of `Polyflow's` core concepts and how to interact with them.
+This section provides an overview of `polyflow's` core concepts and how to interact with them.
 This is **NOT** a valid example and errors will be thrown if you try to execute these queries and mutations.
 For actual examples, check the [examples](./examples) folder.

-There are three main concepts in Polyflow: `Data Sources`, `Mediators` and `Entities`.
+There are three main concepts in polyflow: `Data Sources`, `Mediators` and `Entities`.
 In terms of our example, a **data source** is where the resources are located.
-We provide support to PostgreSQL and [BigDAWG](https://bigdawg.mit.edu), so a data source is a PSQL URL or a BigDAWG endpoint, but you can think of it as an Unique Resource Identifier (URI) to any resource accross the web - databases, files - that will be mediated by `Polyflow`.
+We provide support to PostgreSQL and [BigDAWG](https://bigdawg.mit.edu), so a data source is a PSQL URL or a BigDAWG endpoint, but you can think of it as an Unique Resource Identifier (URI) to any resource accross the web - databases, files - that will be mediated by `polyflow`.
 Let's connect to Bob's database via the `addDataSource mutation`.

 ```graphql
 mutation addDataSource {